lightonai/muse-docs/docs/home/concepts.md

 **If you are unfamiliar with the world of large language models, let's get you started!** No expert knowledge required: it will just take a few minutes of your time to go through this page — and you can follow-up with one of our in-depth 📚 **[Guides](/guides/guides)**.

-What to see Muse in action? **Have a quick look at our [demo notebook](https://github.com/lightonai/lightonmuse/blob/master/examples/demo_notebook.ipynb)!**
+Want to see Muse in action? **Have a quick look at our [demo notebook](https://github.com/lightonai/lightonmuse/blob/master/examples/demo_notebook.ipynb)!**

 ## Rationale